Major Payne

 Major Payne is a 1995 American military comedy film directed by Nick Castle and starring Damon Wayans, who wrote with Dean Lorey and Gary Rosen.
-The film co-stars Karyn Parsons, Steven Martini and Michael Ironside.
+The film co-stars Karyn Parsons, Steven Martini, and Michael Ironside.
 It is a loose remake of the 1955 film The Private War of Major Benson, starring Charlton Heston.
 Major Payne was released in the United States on March 24 and grossed $30 million.
-Wayans plays a military officer who, after being discharged, attempts to lead a dysfunctional group of youth cadets to victory in a competition.
+Wayans plays a hardened military officer who, after being discharged, attempts to lead a dysfunctional group of youth cadets to victory in a competition.

 Plot

-Major Benson Winifred Payne, a battle hardened Marine, returns from a successful drug raid in South America to find out that he has been passed over for promotion.
-Payne receives an honorable discharge and tries to adjust to civilian life but ends up being arrested.
+Major Benson Winifred Payne, a battle-hardened Force Recon Marine, Vietnam War and Persian Gulf veteran, returns from a successful drug raid in South America to find out that he has been passed over for promotion to Lieutenant Colonel.
+Payne receives an honorable discharge and tries to adjust to civilian life applying to become a police officer but ends up being arrested during the process.
 His former commander gets him out of jail and secures him a position back in the military.